 The Departed is a 2006 American crime-thriller film and remake of the 2002 Hong Kong crime thriller Infernal Affairs.The Departed was directed by Martin Scorsese, written by William Monahan, produced by Graham King, Brad Pitt, and Brad Grey, and stars Leonardo DiCaprio, Matt Damon, Jack Nicholson, and Mark Wahlberg.
 The film was nominated for five Academy Awards at the 79th Academy Awards of which it won four; Best Picture for Graham King, Best Director for Martin Scorsese, Best Adapted Screenplay for William Monahan and Best Film Editing for Thelma Schoonmaker.
 It was the first Best Director win for Scorsese.
-Mark Wahlberg was also nominated for Best Supporting Actor (he lost to Alan Arkin for Little Miss Sunshine)This film takes place in Boston, Massachusetts, where notorious Irish Mob boss Francis "Frank" Costello plants Colin Sullivan as an informant within the Massachusetts State Police.
-Simultaneously, the police assign undercover cop Billy Costigan, Jr. to infiltrate Costello's crew.
-When both sides of the law realize the situation, each man attempts to discover the other's true identity before being found out.
+Mark Wahlberg was also nominated for Best Supporting Actor (he lost to Alan Arkin for Little Miss Sunshine)This film takes place in Boston, Massachusetts, where notorious Irish Mob boss Frank Costello takes neighborhood boy Colin Sullivan (Damon) under his wing, and grooms him to be his informant within the Massachusetts State Police.
+Sullivan rises through the ranks to get himself placed on an investigation unit that is working to bring down Costello.Meanwhile, Billy Costigan, Jr. (DiCaprio) seeks to become a cop despite his family's disreputable past and their ties to organized crime.
+His interviewers eventually decide, when Costigan refuses to be intimidated out of dropping out of the academy, to arrange for him to go to prison on a trumped-up assault charge, giving him a criminal record and street cred so that he can infiltrate Costello's crew.
+When both sides of the law realize the situation, both Sullivan and Costigan attempt to discover the other mole's true identity before being found out.

 This Movie Contains Examples Of:

 Academy Award: It was nominated for five Academy Awards: Best Picture, Best Director, Best Supporting Actor, Best Adapted Screenplay and Best Film Editing.
-It won four of them, only losing for Best Supporting Actor.
+It won four of them, only losing Mark Wahlberg's nomination for Best Supporting Actor.

 The police's view on Miles Kennefik, killed by Costello.
 'We're not here to solve the case of the missing scumbag."